jtymoszczuk/neutrino-guide/README.md

 ```
 leave $nmp run dev running.

-## Run Nosft
+### Run Nosft

 While terminal is open, enter in your browser: <your IP>:3000

-## if errors:
+### if errors:
-I did get some errors so running this ended up helping. im not sure why if anyone has suggestions.
+A couple times a received some errors.
+Running this ended up helping.
+Any suggestions are welcomed.
 ```
 rm -rf nosft
 npm cache clean --force